BLavery/SAMD21-M0-Mini/README.md

 led1 = digitalio.DigitalInOut(microcontroller.pin.PB03)
 ```
 FAIL.
+Try it.
+Read the error message.
 We can see the microcontroller.pin.PB03 and PA27 of the 2 LEDs.
 But we can't access them.
 CircuitPython has them reserved as the winking TX/RX indicators.
 That's unfortunate.
 We now have no user LEDs available at all.

-With that restriction, we have Arduino Zero CircuitPython all up and running.
+With that restriction, we have CircuitPython all up and running on our "Arduino Zero" board.

 Ever want to return to Arduino?
 Easy. you can jump from Arduino IDE to CircuitPython as often as you wish.